Metasearch engine

-A metasearch engine (or search aggregator) is an online information retrieval tool that uses the data of a web search engine to produce its own results.
+A metasearch engine (or search aggregator) is an online information retrieval tool that uses the data of one or more web search engines to produce its own results.
 Metasearch engines take input from a user and immediately query search engines for results.
 Sufficient data is gathered, ranked, and presented to the users.

 Problems such as spamming reduce the accuracy and precision of results.
 The process of fusion aims to improve the engineering of a metasearch engine.

-Examples of metasearch engines include Skyscanner and Kayak.com, which aggregate search results of online travel agencies and provider websites.
-SearXNG is a generic free and open-source search software which aggregates results from internet search engines and other sources like Wikipedia and is offered for free by more than 70 SearXNG providers.
+Examples of metasearch engines include Skyscanner, SearchSpot andKayak.com, which aggregate search results of online travel agencies and provider websites.
+SearXNG is a generic free and open-source search software which aggregates results from Internet search engines and other sources such as Wikipedia and is offered for free by more than 70 SearXNG providers.